Are you a lover of this classic Christmas tipple? Discover our favourite mulled wine recipes to make at home.

 The Non-Alcoholic Option

 Determined to make it through the festive season tee-total?
 That’s no reason to miss out on mulled wine!
-This recipe calls for grape juice in lieu of wine, so you can have as many glasses as you want without a horrific hangover the next day.
+This recipe calls for grape juice in lieu of vino, so you can have as many glasses as you want without a horrific hangover the next day.

-Recipe adapted from Little Sugar Snaps
+Recipe adapted from Little Sugar Snaps.

 Ingredients (Serves 6)